craigduncanlab/HackyHour/BioinformaticsMap.md

 # Differential Expression workflows - pseudo-alignment

-Pseudo-alignment is a broad term used to describe the transcript counting methods of tools such as Cufflinks, RSEM, kallisto and Salmon.
+Pseudo-alignment is a broad term used to describe the transcript counting methods of tools such as kallisto and Salmon.

 However, as ([Soneson et al](https://f1000research.com/articles/4-1521)) noted: